SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Spaces Before File Extension

- Observes for files being executed that contain at least 5 spaces preceeding the file extension.
+ Observes for files being executed that contain at least 5 spaces preceding the file extension.
 This may indicate an attempt to hide the true extension of a file.

 ## Spoolsv Child Process Created